The evolution of humanity’s best friend.

-Making an animal part of family life seems to be something only humans do, but within our human population there are still cultural differences: A cross-cultural analysis of 60 countries found that 52 of them kept dogs, but were only considered companions, or pets, in 22 of them.
+Making an animal part of family life seems to be something only humans do, but within our human population, there are still cultural differences.
+A cross-cultural analysis of 60 countries found that most kept dogs.
+But dogs were only considered companions, or pets, in 22 nations.

-The study also found that dogs, cats and other pets frequently served valuable functions such as aiding in hunting and pest removal.
-Birds, dogs and some other pets also served as ‘playthings’, particularly the young of these animals and for the enjoyment of human children.
+The study also found that pets frequently served valuable functions such as aiding in hunting and pest removal.
+Birds, dogs, and some other pets also served as ‘playthings’, particularly for the enjoyment of children.

-Contrastingly in some societies dogs, cats, birds and other pets were frequently killed – and sometimes eaten – and dogs frequently subject to physical abuse.
+In some societies dogs, cats, birds and other pets were frequently killed – and sometimes eaten.
+And dogs frequently subject to physical abuse.

-In western culture, Harold Herzog of Western Carolina University in the US said we keep pets because other people do, because it is ‘socially contagious’.
+Harold Herzog of Western Carolina University said we keep pets because other people do, because it is ‘socially contagious’.

 Other arguments about increased health benefits from having a companion animal have been put forward.
-For example loneliness has been associated with heart disease, Alzheimer’s disease and other negative outcomes, but older adults who owned pets were 36% less likely to say they were lonely than those who didn’t have a pet, like a dog or cat.
+For example, loneliness is associated with heart disease, Alzheimer’s, and other illnesses.
+Older adults with pets were 36% less likely to say they were lonely than those who didn’t have a pet.

-Additionally, it has been proven that short-term sensory interaction between dogs and their owners can influence hormonal levels and heart rate.
+Additionally, short-term sensory interaction between dogs and their owners can influence hormonal levels and heart rate.
 In essence petting dogs (and other animals) causes the release of happy hormones and reduces blood pressure.

-Dogs also increase personal healthy activities like walking and running during their own exercise time, all good for fitness and mental wellbeing.
+Dogs also increase healthy activities like walking and running—all good for fitness and mental wellbeing.

-Contrastingly, a study in Sweden found that people with pets tend to have more mental health issues and suffer from increased levels of depression than those who don’t own pets.
-And in a statement, John Bradshaw of Bristol University’s School of Veterinary Sciences in the UK confirmed ‘People don’t live longer if they have pets,’ which was commonly assumed by the majority of people.
+But, one study in Sweden found that people with pets tend to have more mental health issues, including increased levels of depression than those without pets.
+In a statement, John Bradshaw of Bristol University’s School of Veterinary Sciences in the UK confirmed.
+‘People don’t live longer if they have pets,’ he said, which was commonly assumed by the majority of people.